Promotional Campaigns

 The Brief - Black Friday Fortnight.

-To reflect the “Black Friday Fortnight” theme, a dark colour palette was selected.
-A textured background was created using a collage of Domestic & General’s appliance and technology icons, reinforcing the product focus.
-The brand’s primary typeface was used for the campaign title, arranged in a stacked layout, with increased kerning on “Fortnight” to visually balance the typography.
-The supporting message was set to match the width of the main title, resulting in a clean and cohesive composition.
+All graphical content was designed from scratch, working within the specific dimensions and containers set out across the website, email templates, and social media platforms.
+To reflect the Black Friday Fortnight theme, I selected a dark colour palette and created a textured background using a collage of Domestic & General's appliance and technology icons, reinforcing the product focus.
+The brand's primary typeface was applied to the campaign title in a stacked layout, with increased kerning on "Fortnight" to visually balance the composition.
+The supporting message was set to match the width of the main title, resulting in a clean and cohesive design.

 Final version of the campaign with icon hover state